 3. Why did you apply to Chips&Media?

 After I decided to graduate with my master's degree, I started to study deep learning and thought it would be great to work somewhere to combine math and deep learning.
 At first, I self-studied by watching deep learning tutorials, thinking it's a part of just simple image processing.
 As I went through the sessions, I realized many applications called deep learning and got more interested in image processing.

 I came across Chips&Media's recruiting announcement by chance and decided to apply for the position because it was related to image processing called super-resolution.
 Importantly, preferential military service was also possible.

 Before the interview, I browsed the company info and noticed that the employee satisfaction rate was high.
 Even though I did not fully understand the business model, I thought I should check it myself.
 During the interview, I briefly introduced my thesis, and many of the interviewers showed interest and engagement, which I did not expect.
 I felt the positive atmosphere and warmth and accepted the job offer.

 4. Can you tell us about your current work?

 The CV (computer vision) part that I am a part of is also developing an SR model using deep learning.
 Our team is developing a new model by benching marking the published deep learning SR papers.
-You may say why not using the best performance model from the published paper, but usually, those kinds of models are quite heavy to implement, so we can't apply it right away.
-Therefore, we are focusing on lightening and optimizing the model.
+You may say why not using the best performance model from the published paper, but those kinds of models are usually quite heavy to implement, so we can't apply it right away.
+Therefore, we are focusing on lighting and optimizing the model.
 This is when Chips&Media's strengths shine.
 Eventually, it has to be implemented as hardware, so if algorithms and hardware are developed separately, they will not be able to optimize easily, however since we can develop it together, our company is speeding up the development process of the best model by considering these points at the same time.